Only available to Law students.

 Method of assessment

-Written examination worth 80% and 20% coursework consisting of an oral and a case note.
+Written examination worth 80% and 20% coursework consisting of an oral (which must be passed in order to pass the module) and a case note.

 J Herring Great Debates: Criminal Law (Palgrave Macmillan, 2012)

 A Norrie 'Crime, Reason and History' ( Weidenfeld & Nicholson 2nd ed, 2001)

 A Ashworth & J Horder Principles of Criminal Law ( Oxford University Press, 7th edition, 2013)